britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 Even though the plugin has been developed and is maintained by the Awesome Support development team, we've had help from various developers around the world.
 You can see all the contributors on the [team page](http://getawesomesupport.com/team/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend).
 Many thanks to them all!

-Our key core developers on the Awesome Support Development Team in the third quarter of 2017 include:
+Our key core developers on the Awesome Support Development Team in the first quarter of 2018 include:

-	- Nigel Bahadur
 	- Robert Kramer
 	- Muhammad Tahir Nazir
+	- Nigel Bahadur
 	- Julien Liabeuf

-* Translators
+== Translators ==

-Here is a list of users who volutarily contributed the most translations to our POEDITOR project in 2017:
+Here is a list of users who voluntarily contributed the most translations to our POEDITOR project in 2017/2018:

 - Miquel Martínez - Catalan
 - Samer Haddad - Arabic
 - Paul Hecko - Portuguese
 - Thiago Rocon Kuwabara - Portuguese
+- Denison Carlos - Portuguese (Brazil)
 - Davey Hurkmans - Dutch

-We had over 25 users contribute to the various language projects but these were the top 5 with the most translation activity.
+We had over 25 users contribute to the various language projects but these were the top 6 with the most translation activity.
 On behalf of all our users we would like to publicly offer a heart-felt Thank You for their hard work and contribution to the Free Awesome Support core project!